Doctoral Internship in

 An intern choosing a more intensive experience with group work will get experience doing process observation, co-lead an additional group of their choice, and aid in administrating and promoting the group program at CPS.

-This will be an opportunity to double the experience of the intern’s supervision of trainees in at CPS.
-The direct supervision opportunity is only offered through spring quarter extending the regular winter quarter supervision rotation.
-Interns can also focus their consultation and outreach responsibilities to help with the Counselor in Residence Program, as part of learning how to administrate and supervise those trainees who are C.R.s.
+This will be an opportunity to double the experience of the intern's supervision of trainees in at CPS.
+The direct supervision opportunity is only offered through spring semester extending the regular supervision rotation.
+Interns can also focus their consultation and outreach responsibilities to help with the Counselor in Residence Program, as part of learning how to administrate and supervise those trainees who are CRs.

 Consultation and Outreach